 - Projects the average daily adult incarcerated population to be 90,860 in 2024-25, which is 825 fewer than projected in the Governor's Budget.
-The projected parolee average daily population is 41,287 in 2024-25, which is a decrease of 935 compared to the Governor's Budget projection. - Includes an estimated total \$750 million in reductions in the 3 year budget window (2022-23, 2023-24, and 2024-25) which include the following: reductions made as part of the Early Action Package, reductions identified in the Governor's May Revision, \$67.6 million in additional reductions identified by the Legislature, and \$392.1 million in ongoing statewide reductions.
-The \$750 million breakdown in savings by budget year is as follows: - o 2022-23: \$14.55 million - o 2023-24: \$116.68 million - o 2024-25: \$618.79 million - Approves proposal to deactivate 46 housing units for a total of \$81.9 million in ongoing savings. - Provides \$2.1 million ongoing General Fund in 2024-25 to continue increased state appointed attorney fees, which were initially funded on a limited term basis in the 2021-22 Budget, to remain competitive with market rates. - Provides an increase of \$7.4 million one-time General Fund in 2023-24, and \$8.2 million ongoing, which totals \$32.6 million in 2023-24, and \$36.7 million ongoing to provide free voice calling pursuant to Chapter 827, Statutes of 2022. - Provides \$959,000 General Fund for a potable water treatment system project at the California Health Care Facility in Stockton. - Maintains \$50.4 million General Fund in 2023-24 and associated ongoing resources for statewide correctional video surveillance projects at 5 prisons provided in the 2023-24 Budget and delays \$27.2 million General Fund for the implementation of fixed camera projects at five prisons to future fiscal years (2025-26 and 2026-27) and includes a \$900,000 ongoing reduction as part of a May Revision technical adjustment.
+The projected parolee average daily population is 41,287 in 2024-25, which is a decrease of 935 compared to the Governor's Budget projection. - Includes a minimum additional baseline reduction of \$500 million ongoing to CDCR beginning in 2024-25 (\$170 million ongoing additional baseline reduction and a minimum ongoing reduction of \$330 million as part of the State Operations reduction) and provisional language that specifies exemptions and requires CDCR to develop a plan for out-year reductions.
+This is in addition to the \$15 million baseline reduction proposed in the Governor's Budget and adopted in the Early Action budget package and an administrative reduction of \$9.6 million and 57 positions in 2024-25 and \$11.1 million and 65 positions in 2025-25 and ongoing to reflect administrative headquarters reductions associated with workload decreases due to prison closures. - Includes a modification of the Governor's proposal to deactivate 46 housing units for a total of \$80.6 million in ongoing savings to instead deactivate yards to achieve the level of proposed savings. - Provides \$2.1 million ongoing General Fund in 2024-25 to continue increased state appointed attorney fees, which were initially funded on a limited term basis in the 2021-22 Budget, to remain competitive with market rates. - Provides an increase of \$7.4 million one-time General Fund in 2023-24, and \$8.2 million ongoing, which totals \$32.6 million in 2023-24, and \$36.7 million ongoing to provide free voice calling pursuant to Chapter 827, Statutes of 2022. - Provides \$959,000 General Fund for a potable water treatment system project at the California Health Care Facility in Stockton. - Maintains \$50.4 million General Fund in 2023-24 and associated ongoing resources for statewide correctional video surveillance projects at 5 prisons provided in the 2023-24 Budget and delays \$27.2 million General Fund for the implementation of fixed camera projects at five prisons to future fiscal years (2025-26 and 2026-27) and includes a \$900,000 ongoing reduction as part of a May Revision technical adjustment.